24 24. Practice - Searching and Cleaning Data (with regex in R)

 24.1.1 Employee expenses data

 Click on the link below to see the full dataset.
-The first few rows of data are shown below the link.

 library(tibble)